Phillipmartin/flask-hmacauth/README.md

    * valid_time - number of seconds that a signed request is valid (based on the signed timestamp).  defaults to 5
    * digest - digest type, defaults to hashlib.sha1

+# Development

+## Running Tests

+To Run tests, you'll need to install the pytest and Flask-Testing modules from pip:

+   * pip install pytest
+   * pip install Flask-Testing